 Frequently Asked Questions

 The following are frequently asked questions about Veterans Affairs Educations Benefits Office (VAEBO).
-If you have a question that is not answered here, you may click here for more answers to other frequently asked questions or contact the VA Office, or call the Department of Veterans Affairs at 1.888.442.4551.
+If you have a question that is not answered here, you may visit the federal Veterans Affairs site for more information, contact the VA Office, or call the Department of Veterans Affairs at 1.888.442.4551.

 Q: The Department of Veterans Affairs (DVA) says I am not eligible?
 What do I do?